Grass cutting information

 Meadows

-- in most areas, clippings are removed from the surface
+- remove clippings from the surface

-Benefits of meadows:
+Benefits of meadows

-- when we allow flowers to bloom and grasses to grow tall, it creates a variety of colours and textures.
-Less common plants such as bee orchids and oxeye daisies have the chance to flower and reproduce
+When we allow flowers to bloom and grasses to grow tall, it creates a variety of colours and textures.
+Less common plants such as bee orchids and oxeye daisies have the chance to flower and reproduce.

 Low fire risk